niolabs/docs/docs/system-designer/browser-support.md

 # Browser Support

-To have the best experience with the System Designer on your computer, use a supported, up-to-date browser.
+To have the best experience with the nio System Designer on your computer, use a supported, up-to-date browser.
 You will have access to the latest features along with improved security and performance.

 ## Level of Browser Support